 PROBLEM POSSIBLE CAUSE SOLUTION Washer will not fill Power cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A timedelay fuse has not been used.
-Both hot and cold water faucets Replace fuse with a time-delay fuse of the correct capacity.
+A time-delay fuse has not been used.
+Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.
-Open both faucets. are not open.
-Open bour laucets.
+Both hot and cold water faucets are not open.
+Open both faucets.
 Water supply hoses are kinked.
+Cycle control knob is not set or pulled out.
 Straighten hoses.
-Cycle control knob is not set or pulled out.
 Set cycle control knob and pull out firmly.
-Washer does not spin Lid is open.
-Power cord is not plugged into a live circuit with proper voltage.
-Close lid firmly.
+Washer does Lid is open.
+Close lid firmly. not spin Power cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A timedelay fuse has not been used.
+A time-delay fuse has not been used.
 Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.
 Washer stops during a cycle Washer pauses briefly at different times in each cycle.
 These pauses are normal.
 Wait a minute to see if washer starts cycle again.
 Power cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A timedelay fuse has not been used.
+A time-delay fuse has not been used.
 Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.